msssm/project_template/README.md

 For the optional comparison with empirical data, we would, depending on what the data looks like, intend to use common methods of statistical analysis, e.g. OLS regression, fitting functions on linear and/or logarithmic scales and comparing the values of their coefficients with the fitted distribution functions obtained by our simulations.

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

 ## Other

 A possible source for data on religion aggregated by country/geographical location could be [3].
 However, it will have to be evaluated in the process of the work if this data is extensive and reliable enough to be useful.
 If there are other data sources on religion, any input is very welcome.

-(mention datasets you are going to use)